socadk/patterns/index.md

 ---
 -->

+*Note: This repository and its Git Pages are not actively maintained at present; they served as a PoC and demonstrator in 2023.
+You still might find some relevant pointers.*

 patterns compiles information about patterns conferences and repositories, provides pattern summaries, and suggests reading lists for topics such as agile architecting, API design, cloud-native application architectures.

 ## This Repository ("patterns")